Language

 Is my data stored or shared?

-No. All calculations happen entirely in your browser using client-side JavaScript.
-Your measurements and project data are saved locally on your device using browser local storage and are never sent to any server.
+No. Every calculation happens in your browser, and your measurements and project data are saved locally on your device.
+Nothing is ever sent to a server.

 Tile Preview